-Note: while you will earn participation points for each class by responding to clicker questions, it is possible to lose those participation points for a particular class period if you are disrupting class or distracting those around you (e.g., by having conversations with your friends during class time).
-The vast majority of students come to class prepared to participate and learn, so it is very rare for students to lose points in this way, but unfortunately it occasionally does happen.
-You've been warned!
+Note: while you will earn participation points for each class by responding to clicker questions, it is possible to lose those participation points for a particular lecture if you are disrupting class or distracting those around you.
+The vast majority of students come to class prepared to participate and learn, so it is very rare for students to lose points in this way; and hopefully we'll all be so excited to be back in the classroom this fall that it won't be an issue at all this year!

 Lab assignments.
 Your lab assignments will range in format, but will each be designed with the same aim: to allow you to practice, combine, and question the concepts you've learned about in lecture and lab.
-There will be 5 assignments, worth a total of 145 points:
+There will be 5 assignments, worth a total of 165 points:

 - R Assignment I (15 points)

 - R Assignment II (20 points)

-- Class Data Analysis Project (30 points)
+- Class Data Analysis Project (50 points)

 - Literature Search Writeup (30 points)

 - Research Proposal First Draft (50 points)

 Research proposal.
-Midway through the semester, you will submit a research proposal to your lab section.
-This assignment will consist of two components: (1) a formal written proposal of an experiment you think would be interesting (and feasible!) to carry out within the context of this class, and (2) a short oral presentation designed to explain your research question, proposed methods, and expected results.
-In the written proposal, worth 75 points, you'll have the chance to demonstrate to your TA how much you've absorbed about asking a good research question, laying out sound experimental logic, and designing a valid and reliable study.
-The purpose of the oral presentation (25 points) is to convince your lab-mates that your idea is worth carrying out in reality-after these presentations, you'll rank the proposals you'd most like to work on, and your TAs will use these rankings to create the groups that you'll be working in for the rest of the semester.
+Midway through the semester, you will submit a research proposal in lab.
+This assignment will consist of two components: (1) a formal written proposal of an experiment you think would be interesting (and feasible!) to carry out as a group project, and (2) a short oral presentation designed to explain your research question, proposed methods, and expected results.
+In the written proposal, worth 75 points, you'll demonstrate how much you've absorbed about asking a good research question, laying out sound experimental logic, and designing a valid and reliable study.
+The purpose of the presentation (25 points) is to convince your lab-mates that your idea is worth carrying out in reality-after the presentations, you'll rank the proposals you'd most like to work on, and your TAs will use these rankings to create the groups that you'll be working in for the rest of the semester.

 Group presentation.
 We'll finish off the semester with a research fair: each group will have 8-10 minutes to present their study to the rest of the class.
-These presentations will start during our regular class meeting time on the final day of classes (December 14), and finish up during the usual meeting time of the first lab sections.
-Your grade for the presentation will total 100 points, which will be based both on the content and quality of your group's PowerPoint slides, and on your individual success at communicating your portion of the presentation.
+These presentations will start during our regular class meeting time on the final day of classes (December 13), and finish up during the usual meeting time of the first lab sections.
+Your grade for the presentation will total 100 points, which will be based both on the content and quality of your group's slides, and on your individual success at communicating your portion of the presentation.
 You won't, however, be graded on whether or not your group's experiment "succeeded" in finding an effect.

 Final research paper.
 At the end of the semester, you'll submit a paper that summarizes your group's research.
 Using APA format, your paper will cover the background literature, motivating question, hypotheses and experimental logic, methodology, results, and inferences that you used/made in your group project.
-The final paper is due on Friday, December 18, and is worth 150 points.
+The final paper is due on Friday, December 17, and is worth 150 points.